This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-How do I store strawberry scones?
+How should I store leftover strawberry scones?

-Can I freeze strawberry scones?
+Can I freeze baked scones?

 RELATED: Single Serving Berry Recipes